Heung Yuen Wai Control Point

 Heung Yuen Wai Control Point (香園圍管制站) is a land border control point at the border at Heung Yuen Wai in North District, New Territories, Hong Kong.
-Its counterpart across the border is Liantang Port (莲塘口岸) in Shenzhen, Guangdong Province.
+Its counterpart across the border is Liantang Port (莲塘口岸) in Shenzhen, Guangdong.
 The control point opened for freight trucks on 26 August 2020 and to passengers since 6 February 2023.

 History

 According to the government, the border control point was needed to relieve the heavily used border control points (like Lo Wu Control Point) to the west.
 The control point was chosen to be built between Lo Wu Control Point and Sha Tau Kok Control Point.

 Opening

 Its opening was reported in at least one outlet in May 2019 as scheduled for September 2019.
 Other reports claimed it would open by the end of 2019.

 The opening of the control point was further delayed due to the COVID-19 pandemic, as Hong Kong shut down all border crossings with Shenzhen except the Shenzhen Bay Control Point to control the spread of the virus.

 On 21 August 2020, it was announced that the Control Point would be opened on 26 August 2020, albeit for cross-boundary trucks only.

 On 6 February 2023, with the lifting of COVID-19 control measures in China, the control point opened to passenger traffic.